© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ravenglass Roman fort bath-house, also known as Walls Castle is a scheduled monument protected by Historic England under reference 1009352.
 View the official record →

-Ravenglass Roman fort bath-house, also known as Walls Castle, is a substantial survival of Roman military infrastructure located in Cumberland in north-west England.
+Ravenglass Roman fort bath-house is a substantial stone structure located at Ravenglass in Cumberland, England, dating to the Roman occupation of Britain in the second century AD.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009352.

 Ravenglass Roman fort bath-house, also known as Walls Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009352.